cristianbretti/sync-meet/README.md

 1. A user goes to the homepage of sync-meet and clicks on create new meeting.

 2. The user inputs the following:
-  * Group name: The name of the group for the meeting.
+  * Meeting title: The name of the meeting.
   * Name: The name that this user will have in the group.
   * Start date: The start date from where the calendar should find a meeting.
   * End date: The end date to where the calendar should find a meeting.